RBD

-RBD is a Mexican Latin pop group that gained popularity from Televisa's telenovela Rebelde (2004–06).
-The group was composed of Alfonso Herrera, Anahí, Christian Chávez, Dulce María, Maite Perroni and Christopher von Uckermann.
+RBD was a Mexican Latin pop group that gained popularity from Televisa's telenovela Rebelde (2004–2006).
+It was composed of Anahí, Dulce María, Maite Perroni, Alfonso Herrera, Christopher von Uckermann and Christian Chávez.
 The group achieved international success from 2004 until their separation in 2009 and sold over 15 million records worldwide, making them one of the best-selling Latin music artists of all time.